apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/blanks.html.md

 Provides a test to do two things:

 * Fail patches that use tabs instead of spaces (where appropriate)
-* End of line whitespace
+* End of line blank space

+By default, blanks will automatically ignore tabs in Makefiles and Go-related files.
+However, if a file is provided, that file must also include the appropriate regexs for Makefiles and Go.

 # Environment Variables